Secret assassins of ancient Sparta: The Krypteia and their murderous missions

 Some historians trace the roots of this secret organisation to the Dorian invasion of the Peloponnesian Peninsula, which led to the establishment of Sparta and the subjugation of the indigenous populations.

 The Krypteia may have initially served as a guerrilla force aimed at suppressing resistance among these conquered peoples, eventually evolving into a more organized and institutionalized arm of the Spartan state.
+Although this is speculative, and some historians reject the notion of the Dorian invasion altogether.

 Others suggest that the Krypteia was a later development, possibly formalized during the 6th century BCE when Sparta was consolidating its power and territory.